Dynamics of magnetic collective modes in the square and triangular lattice Mott insulators at finite temperature: Discussion

 \subsection{Quantifying amplitude fluctuations}

+In this subsection, we quantify the extent and \textit{intrinsic} dynamical signature of fluctuations in the moment magnitude, before launching into the construction of an effective model to describe them.
 Fig.11(a) focusses on the longitudinal fluctuations of the magnetic moments.
 These are, of course, frozen in the Heisenberg limit.
-We fit the $P(|{\bf m}|)$ distributions, shown earlier in Fig.2, to Gaussians and extracted the corresponding standard deviations.
+We fit the $P(|{\bf m}|)$ distributions, shown earlier in Fig.1, to Gaussians and extracted the corresponding standard deviations.
 These are plotted as functions of temperature for various coupling values in the square lattice case.
-In a `soft spin' Heisenberg model, where the intersite term is Heisenberg but longitudinal fluctuations are allowed, the behaviour should be $\sim\sqrt{T}$.
+In a "soft spin" Heisenberg model, where the intersite term is Heisenberg but longitudinal fluctuations are allowed, the behaviour should be $\sim\sqrt{T}$.
 However, we observe deviations from this trend at lower $U$ values.
 The coefficient of the square root fits is exactly $1/\sqrt{U}$ at strong coupling.
 Even at weaker couplings, the deviations are small.
-Hence, the amplitude fluctuations can be effectively captured by a local term $H_{amp}=\sum_{i}U(|{\bf m}_{i}|^{2}-1/4)^{2}$.
+Hence, the amplitude fluctuations can be effectively captured by a local term $H_{amp}=\sum_{i}U(|{\bf m}_{i}|-1/2)^{2}$.

 The spectral signature of these fluctuations is a diffusive mode centered at zero frequency, shown in Fig.11(b).
 This is obvious from the locality of $H_{amp}$, which deactivates the torque term in Eq.1.
 The width is regulated by $\gamma$.
 Interestingly, the weight at low frequency shows a non-monotonic behaviour with $T$.
 This behaviour, however, doesn't capture the true physics of the amplitude mode, which should have a signature at $\omega \sim U$.
 For that, one needs to incorporate \textit{quantum} fluctuations of the magnetization field in the effective equation of motion.
 We'll discuss this briefly in subsection E.